commercialhaskell/stackage/CURATORS.md

 ### Upgrading GHC version
+Branches are only used for the container build image:

-The nightly branch is used for nightlies.
-For LTSes, we use the ltsX branch, where X is the major version number (e.g., lts20 for lts-20.\*).)
+- The nightly branch is used for the nightly build image.
+- For LTSes, we use the ltsX branch, where X is the major version number (e.g., lts20 for lts-20.\*).)

 Note that when starting a new LTS major release, you'll need to modify `.github/workflows/image.yml` to add a new lts branch.